a bunch of metal rings are stacked on top of each other

 A minimum PREN value of 32 is considered to protect against seawater pitting corrosion.

-Nickel Systems Stainless Steel & High Nickel Alloy PREN Values
+NSI Stainless Steel & High Nickel Alloy PREN Values

 UNS Number